The Ultimate FAFSA Guide – Application Help, Deadlines, Phone Numbers, More

 - Go to https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid and click the “Create an FSA ID now” link on that page.

 - You will create an FSA ID for yourself only!
 If you are a student headed to college or career school but you are still a dependent of your parents, you still must get an FSA ID for yourself.
 Your parent or parents will get a separate FSA ID.

-Now, go to the FAFSA online application.
-The first page looks like this:
+Now, go to the FAFSA online application and log in:

 - You’ll see that you can log in with the student’s FSA ID here, OR start filling out the form as the parent.

 - If logging in as the student, use a permanent e-mail address, not a current student e-mail or other address that you may not have access to in the near future.

 The “Save Key”